 What Is a Federal Direct Subsidized Loan?

-Federal Direct Subsidized Loans are available to students who demonstrate financial need.
-The federal government subsidizes this type of loan by paying the interest that accrues while the student is enrolled at least half-time and during qualifying periods of deferment, such as the grace period.
+A Direct Subsidized Loan is a type of federal student loan available to students who demonstrate financial need.
+The federal government subsidizes this type of loan by paying the interest that accrues while the student is enrolled in school at least half-time and during qualifying periods of deferment, such as the grace period.

-It’s one of three federal student loans available to student borrowers.
-The others include Direct Unsubsidized Loans, Direct PLUS Loans, and Direct Consolidation Loans.
+The Direct Subsidized loan is one of three federal student loans available to student borrowers.
+The others are the Direct Unsubsidized Loan, Direct PLUS Loan, and Direct Consolidation Loan.
 Read on for more information about the benefits of Direct Subsidized loans and details about other types of student loans available to eligible students.

 What Are the Benefits of a Federal Direct Subsidized Loan?

-Like any other student loan, you will be responsible for paying back your Federal Direct Subsidized Loan after you finish school, but unlike many other student loans, you won’t be responsible for paying interest while you are in school or during your grace period.
-The government subsidizes this type of loan by paying the interest on your behalf.
+Like other types of student loans, you will be responsible for paying back your Federal Direct Subsidized Loan after you finish school.
+Unlike many other student loans, however, having a Direct Subsidized loan means you won’t be responsible for paying interest while you are in school or during a six-month grace period after graduation (or during other deferment periods).
+The U.S. Department of Education subsidizes this type of loan by paying the interest on your behalf during those periods.

 How Do You Apply for a Federal Direct Subsidized Loan?

-In order to apply for a Federal Direct Subsidized Loan, you will need to complete the Free Application for Federal Student Aid, more commonly known as FAFSA®.
+To apply for a Federal Direct Subsidized Loan, you will need to complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is available for free online, and contains questions about you and your family’s financial circumstances.

-The information you submit through the FAFSA is transmitted to your school, and is used to determine what types of aid and how much for which you may be eligible.
+The information you submit through the FAFSA is transmitted to your school and then used to determine what types of aid (including federal loans, grants, scholarships, and work-study) you are eligible to receive.
 The FAFSA must be completed annually.

 How Is Your Eligibility for a Federal Direct Subsidized Loan Determined?